Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Constrained Optimization

-\end{customthm} \begin{proof} Let's assume that the control constraint $u_i(t)-u_{max}\le0$ is activated first.
-The control constrained optimal solution yields an acceleration profile that exits the constrained arc at $t=\tau_c>t_i^0$ with $u_i(\tau_c)=u_{max}$.
-Therefore, we can focus on the unconstrained state and control trajectory with reduced time horizon $t\in [\tau_c,t_i^m]$ instead of $[t_i^0,t_i^m]$.
-Following the same procedure as in the proof of Theorem 2, we can construct the condition \eqref{eq:thm5-1}.
+\begin{proof} Suppose that the control constrained ($u_i(t)-u_{max}\le0$) solution has a junction point between the constrained and unconstrained arc at $t=\tau_c>t_i^0$.
+Therefore, we focus on the unconstrained arc of the control constrained solution with the time horizon $[\tau_c,t_i^m]$ instead of $[t_i^0,t_i^m]$.
+Following similar procedure to the proof of Theorem 2, we can construct the condition stated in the first part of Theorem 5 which indicates whether the state constraint $v_i(t)-v_{max}\le0$ is being activated within the time horizon $t\in [\tau_c,t_i^m]$.
+Similar approach can be employed to prove the second part of Theorem 5. \end{proof}

-Following similar arguments, we can proof \eqref{eq:thm6-2}.
-Due to space limitation the proof is omitted. \end{proof}